 Teachers can be found everywhere but it takes a good teacher to include certain qualities in their teaching.
 As a music teacher, you may know how advanced music technology has become and of course, you must be including the technology in your theory and practicals already.
 With the right tools and by keeping these few tips in mind, at the very least, you will be creating a group of creativity and as a teacher, your proud moments won’t be too far away.

 Also, give them an overview of different categories of the music industry.
-For example, one of your students may want to be a part of a band or another may be interested in rap music, some people love improvising the existing music, while some others are completely into technicality and create their own music.
+For example, one of your students may want to be a part of a band or another may be interested in rap music, some people love improvising the existing music, while some others are completely into technicality and create their music.
 Do they know the day-to-day basis and the long run in each field?
 Do you?

 Be resourceful.
 Gather more information through people in the industry or through reliable music webpages and enlighten your students on what they are passionate about as aspiring musicians & producers, and then eventually open their minds to the professional world.

 Don’t forget the “fun” element.
-A little bit of distraction as an ice-breaker is going to literally increase the focus level of the class and also keep it consistent for long.
-Put yourself at their level, share their feelings and experience as well.
+A little bit of distraction as an ice-breaker is going to literally increase the focus level of the class and also keep it consistent for a long.
+Put yourself at their level, and share their feelings and experience as well.
 Reinforce along the way.
 And let them know that everyone is making mistakes and it is ok, all we have got to do is fix them and move on.

 As you engage with them, let them engage with music at every session.
 Students come to your class from different styles, different backgrounds, and with different abilities.
 You as a mentor should be able to recognize their spark and introduce it to them.
 No one can be forced to music, but where there’s a will, there’s always a way!

 Make complex matters easier to digest.
-Music means being creative and that you need to translate to your theory too.
+Music means being creative and you need to translate to your theory too.
 Utilize practical methods to teach them music.
 The latest technologies are quite helpful in achieving this goal.
-Involve instruments, the latest and most effective music gadgets, mobile/desktop apps made for music production and learning instruments.
+Involve instruments, the latest and most effective music gadgets, and mobile/desktop apps made for music production and learning instruments.

 Creating music is not everything, recreating, editing, and fixing music is as important as well.

 When composing music, you first need to hear it in your head.
 You then put it on paper and translate it to the instruments.
-Even in production, you need to learn how to hear your own music in your head even before it is drafted on sheets.
+Even in production, you need to learn how to hear your music in your head even before it is drafted on sheets.
 For that, knowledge about music theory and sounds is vital.

 Every day, before the end of your session, give them a chance to come up with something on their own related to what has been taught.
 Not only will it increase their interest, but it will also help them remember better and sharpen their creativity & skills.

 There are also many reliable mobile/desktop music instruments (software) and production apps for students of every age and level.
-Apps such as the Metronome app are great tools of technology for students as well as for teachers and professionals.
+Apps such as the metronome app are great tools of technology for students as well as for teachers and professionals.
 A little research is all you need to do.